 - 12.1.12 The Employer and the Employees are committed to ongoing improvements in productivity that is beneficial to both the Employer and the Employees.
 All employees covered under this agreement that were employed prior to the 17th of June 2019 will be subject to the 8 day fortnight provisions contained within this agreement unless by mutual agreement the employee consents in writing to alter this arrangement.
 All those employees employed after this date will be subject to a 9 day fortnight.
 Employees who are employed as pool attendants and cleaners are not subject to these work patterns.
-RDOs will be taken as agreed between the Employees and the Works Manager normally on a Monday or Friday.
+RDOs will be taken as agreed between the Employees and the Director of Works normally on a Monday or Friday.
 However, both parties agree that flexibility is required to prioritise the operational needs of the community and to also meet the personal/family needs of the Employee.
-RDO's can be taken by mutual agreement on another day that does not fall on a Monday or Friday.
-However if an agreement can't be reached, and with reasonable notice (48 hours), the Employee can direct an Employee to take their RDO on a specific day of the week.
-Employees can also request an RDO on a specific day with reasonable notice (48 hours). - 12.1.13 Pool Attendants, Cleaners and Waste Depot Operators - 12.1.13.1 The ordinary hours of work of Cleaners, Swimming Pool Attendants and Waste Depot Operators are from 6:00am to 7:00pm Monday to Sunday.
-Cleaners, Pool Operators and Waste Depot Operators will be classified in accordance with Schedule 7 of the Award and the applicable rate in Schedule A but shall not receive the loadings prescribed in Clause 6.4 of the Award as the rate is fully inclusive of weekend penalty rates. - 12.1.13.2 The minimum engagement of Cleaners, Swimming Pool Attendants and Waste Depot Operators shall be one hour regardless of whether the employee is full-time, part-time or casual or engaged on a fixed term contract.

-12.2 Compensation for Penalty Rates

-- 12.2.1 The Employer shall provide three (3) days extra paid leave days each year at ordinary time.
-Part years of service will attract a pro rata entitlement.
-The three (3) days extra paid leave is to be programmed and taken during the intervening days between the Christmas and New Year break. - 12.2.2 Permanent Part Time Employees will attract the above days on a pro rata basis. - 12.2.3 Casual employees will not be entitled to the above provisions. - 12.2.4 Council may run a skeleton crew during the Christmas/New Year shutdown period.
-Days worked during this period will be at normal time, with the three (3) days extra paid leave substituted to be taken at a mutually agreed time.
+RDO's can be taken by mutual agreement can't be reached, and with reasonable notice (48 hours), the Employees can also request an RDO on a specific day with reasonable notice (48 hours). - 12.1.13 Pool Attendants, Cleaners and Waste Depot Operators - 12.1.13.1 The ordinary hours of work of Cleaners, Swimming Pool Attendants and Waste Depot Operators are from 6:00am to 7:00pm Monday to Sunday.
+Cleaners, Pool Operators and Waste Depot Operators will be classified in accordance with Schedule 7 of the Award and the applicable rate in Schedule A but shall not receive the loadings prescribed in Clause 6.4 of the Award as the rate is fully inclusive of weekend penalty rates. - 12.1.13.2 The minimum engagement of Cleaners, Swimming Pool Attendants and Waste Depot Operators shall be one hour regardless of whether the employee is full-time, part-time or casual or engaged on a fixed term contract. - 12.2 Compensation for Penalty Rates - 12.2.1 The Employer shall provide three (3) extra paid leave days each year at ordinary time during the intervening days between Christmas Day and New Year's day.
+Part years of service will attract a pro rata entitlement (calculated on a monthly basis). - 12.2.2 Permanent Part Time Employees will attract the above days on a pro rata basis. - 12.2.3 Casual employees will not be entitled to the above provisions. - 12.2.4 Council may run a skeleton crew during the Christmas/New Year shutdown period.
+Days worked during this period will be at normal time, with the three (3) days extra paid leave substituted to be taken at a mutually agreed time within three (3) weeks either side of the shutdown period. - 12.2.5 The extra leave days will be paid at 9.5 hours per day for a full-time Employee and will not be less than three (3) days leave per annum unless the Employee is only entitled to pro-rata amount due to a part year of service. - 12.2.6 Employees who work a nine-day fortnight may, if they have worked the first week of the pay period immediately preceding this extra leave period, be entitled to a portion of an RDO during this three (3) day leave period between Christmas Day and New Year's Day.
+Where this is the case, the Employee accrues this time as TOIL at ordinary time which can be used at another time in accordance with the TOIL provisions.